Museum Artifacts: Chicago Clipper (c. 1902), Stewart Clipper (c. 1910), Stewart Carriage Heater (c. 1908), and Rain King Sprinkler (c. 1920)

 Year by year, Sunbeam’s name recognition as a trusted brand had not only buried that of the Chicago Flexible Company itself, but essentially rendered it a silly relic of a bygone age by comparison.
 As such, in 1946, Horace Caldwell Wright (now serving as CEO) stuck the final fork in the full evolution of the business, celebrating the dawning of post-war America by re-naming the 50 year-old company the “Sunbeam Corporation.”
 The Chicago Flexible Shaft Company was officially no more.

-For a bit more on Sunbeam’s later years, you can check out the Sunbeam History page here.
-If you’d rather catch up with John K. Stewart’s alternate legacy with the Stewart-Warner Corp., we’re digging into that arena, as well.
+For a whole lot more on the company’s story in the decades after World War II, you can check out our Sunbeam Corporation history page here.
+If you’d rather catch up with John K. Stewart’s alternate legacy with the Stewart-Warner Corp., there’s plenty to unpack there, as well.

 “A Money Maker for Blacksmith Shops” – The Blacksmith and Wheelwright, Dec 1897